sasjs/react-seed-app/README.md

 This will first authenticate to your target (follow the prompts) and after that you can just run `sasjs cbd` to rebuild and deploy your services.
 If you set `streamweb:true` in the sasjsconfig.json it will also deploy your frontend as a streaming app (no need for a web server).

-If you are just looking to build quickly and don't have time to install NPM then you can also create the web services on both SAS 9 and Viya by running the code below.
+If you are just looking to build quickly and don't have time to install NPM then you can also create the web services on ANY version of SAS by running the code below.

 ```sas
 %let appLoc=/Public/app/react-seed-app; /* SAS Folders App Location */